prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 ## **The Fear of Betrayal and Paranoia**

 Another major flaw that played out in *Game of Thrones*-and that plays out in real <a href="https://prashantkikani.com/blog/happy-life" target="_blank">life</a>-is the destructive nature of paranoia.
 As Daenerys advanced closer to the Iron Throne, she began to lose trust in those around her.
-Varys’ betrayal, Jon Snow’s true identity, and Sansa Stark’s growing influence all planted seeds of doubt in her mind.
+Varys' betrayal, Jon Snow's true identity, and Sansa Stark's growing influence all planted seeds of doubt in her mind.
 Her fear of losing power led her to see potential threats everywhere, and ultimately, she acted before those threats could materialize.

 This kind of paranoia is not unique to fictional rulers.
 History is filled with leaders who, after gaining power, became so obsessed with keeping it that they destroyed everything around them-including their own people.
-Stalin’s purges, the McCarthy-era witch hunts, and corporate power struggles all stem from the fear that someone else is plotting against us.
+Stalin's purges, the McCarthy-era witch hunts, and corporate power struggles all stem from the fear that someone else is plotting against us.
 This flaw in human psychology-the inability to trust-often leads to self-fulfilling prophecies of destruction.

 <br/>

 ## **The Justification of Cruelty in the Name of Justice**

 One of the most dangerous aspects of human psychology is the ability to justify cruelty under the banner of justice.
-Daenerys convinced herself that destroying King’s Landing was necessary for the greater good.
+Daenerys convinced herself that destroying King's Landing was necessary for the greater good.
 She believed that the people would never truly be loyal to her, and therefore, she had to wipe the slate clean and rebuild.
 But in reality, she was driven by personal grief, rage, and the need to prove her dominance.

 This is a flaw we see all too often in history and modern society.
 Wars, political oppression, and even small-scale social conflicts are often justified as being “for the greater good.”
 The problem is, once cruelty is rationalized, there is no limit to how far it can go.
 Leaders who once sought justice often become tyrants when they convince themselves that their way is the only right way.